Limit (music): History

-Harry Partch, Ivor Darreg, and Ralph David Hill are among the many microtonalists to suggest that music has been slowly evolving to employ higher and higher harmonics in its constructs (see emancipation of the dissonance).
+The idea of a limit to the prime numbers that could be used to generate intervals originated with Harry Partch.
+The essential limit of equal temperament is 5, which allows for all the basic triads.
+By increasing the limit, more complex chords could be created.
+In his music, Partch capped the prime factor at 11.
+His goal was to expand tonality.

 In medieval music, only chords made of octaves and perfect fifths (involving relationships among the first three harmonics) were considered consonant.
 In the West, triadic harmony arose (contenance angloise) around the time of the Renaissance, and triads quickly became the fundamental building blocks of Western music.
 The major and minor thirds of these triads invoke relationships among the first five harmonics.

 Around the turn of the 20th century, tetrads debuted as fundamental building blocks in African-American music.
 In conventional music theory pedagogy, these seventh chords are usually explained as chains of major and minor thirds.
 However, they can also be explained as coming directly from harmonics greater than 5.
 For example, the dominant seventh chord in 12-ET approximates 4:5:6:7 (albeit very poorly), while the major seventh chord approximates 8:10:12:15.